Lumi-supercomputer/LUMI-training-materials/docs/Profiling-20241009/01_HPE_Cray_PE_tools.md

         However, `gcc-13` is always available, so don't need to load the `gcc-native-mixed` module.
         Proper linking to `gcc` has been fixed in PE 24.07 (not yet on LUMI).

+2. How does `ROCR_VISIBLE_DEVICES` interact with OpenMP calls that detect the number of devices ("omp_get_num_devices") and set/get the default target device ("omp_set_default_device" and "omp_get_default_device")?

+    -   It works at the lowest level of the ROCm stack and will limit what the OpenMP runtime can detect.
+For example you might only see one device from OpenMP (or a HIP program)